keu/docs/astro/manage-workspaces.md

 ## Update Workspace details

 1. In the Cloud UI, select a Workspace.

 2. Click **Workspace Settings** and then click the **Details** tab.

 3. Click **Edit Details**, update the Workspace name or description, and then click **Update**.

 ### Delete a Workspace

 1. In the Cloud UI, select a Workspace.

+2. Click **Workspace Settings**.

-2. Click the option menu at the top of the page and select **Delete Workspace**.
+3. Click the option menu at the top of the page and select **Delete Workspace**.
 This option isn't available when there are active Deployments in the Workspace.

     ![Delete Workspace button](/img/docs/delete-workspace.png)

-3. In the confirmation dialog, enter `delete` and then click **Yes, Continue**.
+4. In the confirmation dialog, enter `delete` and then click **Yes, Continue**.